DataDog/hiring-engineers/answers.md

 ## Prework
 This project was started on May 3, 2017.
-Before I started the levels, I read through the reference material and took notes in order to prime myself on the material.
+Before I started the levels, I read through the reference links and took notes in order to prime myself on the material.
 You can find those notes in notes.md.
-I also did a quick tutorial online (See Appendix) for writing in markdown so that I could write a good-looking answers.md.
+I also did a quick tutorial [online](http://www.markdowntutorial.com/) (See Appendix) for writing in markdown so that I could write a good-looking answers.md.

 I had originally planned to write this all in Google docs, but after seeing the repository, I decided it made more sense to use markdown.
-Especially sense most github readme's tend to use it!
+Especially sense most github readme's tend to use it, and so do Datadog's notifications!

-## Level 0 (optional) - Setup an Ubuntu VM
+## Level 0 (optional) - Set up an Ubuntu VM
-Optional Step to avoid dependency issues
+This step is optional but it will help you to avoid any dependency issues.
+You may use any VM of your choice.
+We chose to use Ubuntu 12.04 run with Vagrant.

 ### Walkthrough